-For more information, see the Exchange Rules
+1 For more information, see NMR/BMR

-- Generic Trader IDs: The Exchange creates and assigns these codes on request from members to generic types of automated trading activity where a registered trader is not physically entering the orders or quotes.
+- Personal Trader: The Exchange creates and assigns these codes to each authorized and registered trader as set out in the Exchange Rules. - Generic Trader IDs: The Exchange creates and assigns these codes on request from members to generic types of automated trading activity where a registered trader is not physically entering the orders or quotes.
 For example, direct market access.
 Each generic Trader ID is in turn assigned a responsible person.